twl8n/ead_fedora/readme.txt

 This project is a small Ruby utility (Module, Class, API) that reads a standard EAD finding aid, and creates Fedora objects for he collection and all c0x container elements.
-Enhancements will include integration with another utility to create objects for the digital files, or will be updated to create Fedora objects for the digital files.
+Enhancements will include creating objects for the digital files.
+This will happen via an external utility if such a utility can be found.